-Citation with stable link: Philip A. Harland, 'Ethnic diversity in Alexandria: Dio of Prusa on the cross-roads of the world (late first century CE),' Last modified January 1, 2023, http://philipharland.com/Blog/?p=11615.
+Citation with stable link: Philip A. Harland, 'Ethnic diversity in Alexandria: Dio of Prusa on the cross-roads of the world (late first century CE),' Ethnic Relations and Migration in the Ancient World, last modified January 1, 2023, http://philipharland.com/Blog/?p=11615.

 Ancient author: Dio Chrysostom of Prusa, Oration 32.35-45 (link to Greek text and full translation).

 Comments: In this epideictic speech (speech focussed on blame and, less so here, praise), Dio of Prusa addresses what he sees as a major problem among the Alexandrian Greeks: their focus on entertainments and lack of attention to serious matters such as those a true philosopher would address.
 In the process of blaming Alexandrians for their behaviours, Dio latches onto the issue of how immigrants or visitors from around the world would negatively perceive the customs of the Alexandrians.
 He characterizes Alexandria as a cross-roads for the world and makes reference to the variety of peoples who have settled there, including Syrians, Arabians, and even Scythians, Baktrians, and Indians.
 He also imagines the reaction of such immigrants – in this case Baktrians and Persians – to the behaviours of the Alexandrians.
 This also brings him to his analogy regarding how the Scythian Anacharsis perceived Athenian athletic customs as strange and misguided.
 So the theme of the wise barbarian who readily identifies the failings of Greeks also comes up in the process.